 Kavitha and Kalpana share the steps to make bio enzyme cleaners.

 It takes one to three months to make the first batch of cleaning solution.

 “People can separate the fruit peels to make different batches of bio enzymes.
 The enzymes would have a good aroma and effective cleaning action.
 For instance, enzymes made from sweet lime clean most efficiently,” says Kavitha.
 But Kalpana puts all of her citrus peels together to make these natural cleaners.
 “Separating peels to make different batches is laborious if someone is starting out.”

 “Tear the peels before adding them to the plastic container,” says Kavitha.
 After making the enzyme, it will be easy to ground the peels for cleaning up places like kitchen chimneys.

-Then, jaggery or palm sugar is added along and water.
+Then, jaggery is added along with water.
 Now, the fermentation begins, which lets out carbon dioxide.
 “Among other ingredients, I add a pinch of yeast to expedite the process to one month from three months,” says Kavitha.

 The ingredients must not be filled to the brim of the bottle, says Kalpana.

 If it is a plastic bottle with a narrow mouth, it is necessary to open and close the bottle daily for the carbon dioxide in the container to escape.
 “However, if it is a bottle with a large mouth, opening it once in two days would suffice,” says Kavitha.
 Opening the bottle must be done for around 10 days.

 “Every time you open the bottle, stir it with a wooden spoon.
 Metal ladles can react with the mixture,” says Kavitha.